alessandro-gentilini/knuth-interview-2006/README.md

 I read the manuals that came from IBM, and it had; the manuals had example programs in there, and I thought of better ways to write those programs.
 I thought of, you know, well, okay, this program works, but if you did it this way, it would be even better.
-And so that’s given me some confidence that maybe I had a talent for programming.
-Now, if the manual hadn’t had these bad examples in it, I probably would not have gotten interested in programming, because I wouldn’t have this confidence, and I would have been scared and say, oh, I would never think of this.But the fact is, the manuals were pretty stupid, and that’s what gave me the confidence that I should think a little more about programming, because I might be, you know, I might be good at it.
+And so that's given me some confidence that maybe I had a talent for programming.
+Now, if the manual hadn't had these bad examples in it, I probably would not have gotten interested in programming, because I wouldn't have this confidence, and I would have been scared and say, oh, I would never think of this.But the fact is, the manuals were pretty stupid, and that's what gave me the confidence that I should think a little more about programming, because I might be, you know, I might be good at it.